jamesk-rs/fts/docs/index.md

 # Fine Time Sync for ESP32 Library

-FTS can be used to build synchronised high-precision timing network using Wi-Fi FTM (Fine Timing Measurement) protocol, supported by some ESP32 chips (S3, etc) out of the box.
+FTS can be used to build synchronized high-precision timing network using Wi-Fi FTM (Fine Timing Measurement) protocol, supported by some ESP32 chips (S3, etc) out of the box.

 FTS delivers two main components:
- * Clock Relationship Model: Slaves build and maintain a (linear regression based) model of relationships.
+ * **Clock Relationship Model**: Slaves build and maintain a (linear regression based) model of relationships.
 This model can be used to translate between the local and master's clocks.
- * Disciplined Timer: Slaves fine-tunes the period of the its local timer to make it fire in sync with the master.
+ * **Disciplined Timer**: Slaves fine-tunes the period of their local timers to make it fire in sync with the master and, by extension, with in sync with each other.

-This repo contains full source code and README.md explaning how to build and test FTS.
+Full source code and README.md with **build instructions** are in [Github repo](https://github.com/abbbe/fts).

 Along with the very first release I have published [full technical implementation details](https://github.com/abbbe/fts/blob/main/docs/fts-presa-20251203.pdf) in  and a small [demo on Reddit](https://www.reddit.com/r/embedded/comments/1pbp0az/).

+Since then I have prepared a new modular test rig, based on a lab grade Software Defined Radios and TIG stack, to collect and visualize telemetry.
+I am using this new setup to see how FTS behaves when it os pushed to the limits:
+* + distance and walls: no line of sight, signal attenuation, noise, packet loss and jitter,
+* + saturate wifi channel: even more FTM packet loss.

+I will be posting the results shortly.